EgoSim: Egocentric World Simulator for Embodied Interaction Generation: Related Work

 \subsection{Egocentric World Simulators}

 Egocentric world simulators generate action-conditioned videos from a first-person perspective.
 PlayerOne~\cite{tu2025playeroneegocentricworldsimulator} conditions on whole-body motion derived from synchronized ego-exocentric captures.
 Hand2World~\cite{wang2026hand2worldautoregressiveegocentricinteraction} distills a bidirectional video diffusion model into a causal autoregressive generator for monocular streaming synthesis.
 Both methods encode the scene state implicitly without explicit 3D representations, which limits spatial consistency under large viewpoint changes.
 Moreover, PlayerOne relies on synchronized ego-exocentric video pairs for training, which are difficult to scale.
 DWM~\cite{kim2025dexterousworldmodels} decouples the static 3D scene from action-induced dynamics by conditioning on rendered point maps and hand meshes, thereby improving spatial consistency.
 However, its scene is reconstructed once and never updated after interactions, and its training relies on synthetic environments or paired captures that are equally difficult to scale.
 EgoSim maintains an explicit, updatable scene state, enabling precise condition-following ability for both action and geometric inputs, even under large-scale and drastic view changes.
-EgoSim also benefits from large-scale real scene-interaction pairs in training data while generating complex and in-the-wild dexterous embodiment-object interactions.